 The top layer of the OSI model is the application layer.
 It implies that it is the nearest to user interaction in a system.
 These kinds of attacks majorly focus on web traffic.
 They are also considered the most serious attack.

-Therefore, to catch Application Layer attacks is a hard nut to crack as they target a smaller number of machines or a single machine.
+Therefore, catching Application Layer attacks is a hard nut to crack as they target a smaller number of machines or a single machine.
 The server gets ambiguous and considers the attack as a large volume of legitimate traffic.

-The possible targets of these attacks are HTTP, SMTP, HTTPS, DNS.
+The possible targets of these attacks are HTTP, SMTP, HTTPS, and DNS.

 Protocol attacks simply target the network connections and tear down the processing capability of a network.
 It hits the network infrastructure resources, including servers, load balancers, or even firewalls.
-That is why you must remember that only firewalls are not enough to fight against a DDoS attack.
+That is why you must remember that only firewalls are not enough to fight against a Denial of service attack.

-These attacks most commonly target the 6th and 7th layer of the OSI.
+These attacks most commonly target the 6th and 7th layers of the OSI.
 Moreover, it sends malicious pings or incomplete packages to attack the system, which in turn causes the overloading of the memory buffers.
 This leads to a system crash.
-After understanding the categories of these attacks, here is a list of some common types of DDoS attacks.
+After understanding the categories of these attacks, here is a list of some common types of DoS attacks.